elfxiong/wiktionary-translations-parser/README.md

 Each translation tuple consists of these fields:

+- `edition`: the edition of Wiktionary the translation pair is from.
+It is a 2-3 letter code used in the Wiktionary url.
 - `headword`: the word that is being translated.
 - `head_lang`: the language of the `headword`.
 It might be different from the language of the edition.
 - `translation`: the translation of the `headword`.